shawnoster/whiskeyandcode/content/posts/content-from-mix10-an-introduction-to-developing-applications-for-microsoft-silverlight.md

 ---
-title: Slides + Code + Video from ‘An Introduction to Developing Applications for Microsoft Silverlight’ from MIX10
+title: Content from ‘MIX10 - An Introduction to Developing Applications for Microsoft Silverlight’
-date: 2010-03-23T07:25:01Z
+date: "2010-03-23"
 categories:
-    - Windows Phone
+- Silverlight
-draft: true
+draft: false
 ---

 I promised someone at the end of my talk that I'd post my code and slides and while I'm lagging a little behind I've finally bundled them up and made them available for download here: